ethras/flow-maestro/commands/blueprint.md

    - Tie delta narrative back to sections in `plan.md` or specific tasks.

 7. **Log Progress**
-   - Append a `blueprint` entry to `timeline.jsonl` summarizing scope, research highlights, owners, and next command.
+   - Use `flowm timeline log --command blueprint "<scope + next command>"` to record research highlights, owners, and the next stage.
+Do not edit `timeline.jsonl` manually.

 ## Output Templates